andyvans/GrpcCodeFirstContractGuard/README.md

     ]);

-    // Assert that there are no differences in the schema schemaDifferences.Should().BeEmpty("Schema differences should be empty for stable protobuf schemas");
+    // Assert that there are no differences in the schema schemaDifferences.Should().BeNull("Schema differences should be empty for stable protobuf schemas");
 }
 ```